MicrosoftDocs/azure-dev-docs/articles/ansible/install-on-linux-vm.md

     ssh-keygen -m PEM -t rsa -b 2048 -C "azureuser@azure" -f ~/.ssh/ansible_rsa -N ""
     ```

-> [!NOTE]
+**NOTE**:

-> The `ssh-keygen` command displays the location of the generated key files.
+* The `ssh-keygen` command displays the location of the generated key files.
 You need this directory name when you create the virtual machine.
-> The public key is stored in `ansible_rsa.pub` and the private key is stored in `ansible_rsa`.
+* The public key is stored in `ansible_rsa.pub` and the private key is stored in `ansible_rsa`.

 ## Create a virtual machine